Facing labor shortage, Iowa launches ambitious campaign to attract skilled workers

 State officials are now trying to change Iowa’s image as a farming community, hoping to attract workers from big cities to its growing high-tech hub.

-“We have to market ourselves as a high-tech place to work,” said Phil Jasper, CEO of Collins Aerospace in Cedar Rapids.
+“We have to market ourselves as a high-tech place to work,” said Phil Jasper, president of Collins Aerospace in Cedar Rapids.
 “Once they understand the work we’re doing and they take a look around, they will realize it’s a very friendly place in terms of cost of living.”

 But officials are realizing that offering low cost living is not enough.